versus/gemini-memory-bank/modes/05_archive.md

     - [Next step or issue]
     ```
 4.  **Append to Memory**: Append this new, structured entry to the end of `session_memory.md`.
+5.  **Clear Session Log**: After successfully archiving, clear the content of `session_log.md`.
-5.  **Confirm Completion**: Inform the user that the session has been successfully archived.
+6.  **Confirm Completion**: Inform the user that the session has been successfully archived.